 - Strengths Based Approach – When dealing with family, children, colleagues, employees, or neighbors you utilize a strength- based approach that allows everyone to bring something “to the table.”
 When adhered to this approach allows you to, appreciate each and every perspective.

-Having worked primarily for publically traded corporations, Wes has seen the erosion of values and decreasing emphasis on safety and quality of care to satisfy the need for increasing revenue/profits to continuously keep “Wall Street” happy.
+Having worked primarily for publicly traded corporations, Wes has seen the erosion of values and decreasing emphasis on safety and quality of care to satisfy the need for increasing revenue/profits to continuously keep “Wall Street” happy.
 While the need to have a good business model and make a strong profit is the cornerstone of any company, it cannot be done at the expense of the patient or the employees.
 Profits and stock price cannot become more important than taking care of people.
-The constant sale and acquisition of companies does not necessarily translate to what is best for the patients and the staff working in the facilities.
+The constant sale and acquisition of companies does not necessarily translate to what is best for the patients, communities and the staff working in the facilities.

 The opportunity to run highly effective treatment facilities that incorporate “best practices” in the behavioral health industry, without the constant, unrealistic mandates of a large corporation, is the primary mission behind the creation of Meridian.
-Furthermore, giving back to the community will be a Meridian priority.
+Furthermore, giving back to the community is a Meridian priority.
 It is essential that Meridian become a vital part of the community in which it operates.
 Providing jobs in areas where there is a need and integrating the facility as a vital part of the community will be a cornerstone of its operational focus.